Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 If you can’t commit to a scarf, a dishcloth is a decent alternative.
 But I can’t recommend a scarf enough.
 The time you invest will pay off for the rest of your crochet life.
 You can give it away or keep it forever, reflecting back on your first piece.

 I still have mine, shown below.
 I had a ball of gray yarn and started single crocheting, row after row, because I found the repetition satisfying.
-When I finally had a decent length but ran out of yarn, I watched a video on how to join new yarn and added some scrap blue yarn to the ends.
+Somewhere along the way, I realized I wasn’t thinking as hard about what I was doing and had fallen into a natural rhythm.
+Not only that, but my stitches were all similar sizes, meaning I had mastered a consistent tension.

+When I ran out of gray yarn, I watched a video on how to join new yarn and added some scrap blue yarn to the ends.
 You can see a big dip in the blue section where I wasn’t counting my stitches at the end of each row and got off-count.
 That’s what causes those wonky edges.
 Tsk, tsk.

 A Beginner-Friendly Single Crochet Scarf Pattern

-I’m not going into detail about gauge or exact finished dimensions here.
+Note I will not go into detail about gauge or exact finished dimensions in this pattern.
 They’re not overly important for this project because the goal isn’t perfection—it’s repetition.
 This scarf is about practicing single crochet over and over to build muscle memory, develop consistent tension, and find your natural rhythm.
-Once students complete steps 2–5 of my beginner tutorials, this scarf is the next step.
 There will be plenty of time later to learn the intricacies of crochet patterns.

-Standard Scarf Sizing (for Reference)
+Standard Scarf Sizing

-- Adult scarves:
+• Adult scarves:

-- Width: 6–8 inches (15–20 cm)
+• Width: 6–8 inches (15–20 cm)

-- Length: 60–70 inches (152–178 cm), or roughly your arm span/height
+• Length: 60–70 inches (152–178 cm), or roughly your arm span/height

-- Children’s scarves:
+• Children’s scarves:

-- Width: 3–4 inches
+• Width: 3–4 inches

-- Length: 36–44 inches
+• Length: 36–44 inches

 Ok, on to the good stuff.
 Here is the pattern: